kurron/avro-experiment/README.md

 make decisions about how to convert a payload into an object that the application understands.

-In our test scenario we will have two applications, one the produces the messages and one that consumes them.
+In our test scenario we will have two applications, one that produces the messages and one that consumes them.
 In theory, both applications should be using the same message structure but in practice, that rarely happens.
 The applications get updated and released on their own schedules so it is important